UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

 :::
 :::{.column}

-+ Normalization is the process of determining how much redundancy exists in a table and reducing it, as required.
++ Normalization is determining how much redundancy exists in a table and reducing it, as required.
 + The goals of normalization are to:

     - Be able to characterize the level of redundancy in a relational schema.
-    - Provide mechanisms for transforming schemas in order to remove redundancy
+    - Provide mechanisms for transforming schemas to remove redundancy

-+ Generally, we want to minimize redundancy of primamry and foreign keys.
++ Generally, we want to minimize the redundancy of primary and foreign keys.
-+ One disasdvantage of normalizing data is that it becomes spread out in different tables.
++ One disadvantage of normalizing data is that it becomes spread out in different tables.

 :::
 :::::::